 First, let’s discuss Selenium with Python

 Java is the most widely used and oldest programming language due to its robust nature.
-It is platform independent which mean program written for windows will also run for other types of the operating system.
+It is platform-independent which mean program written for windows will also run for other types of the operating system.
 It has a very large supporting community which secures its position on the top in the future as well.

 The phrase “dynamically typed” means that Python performs type checking at runtime, while statically typed languages like Java perform type checking at compile time.
-Python can compile even if program contains errors due to its dynamic nature and would result in the unsuccessful execution of the script.
+Python can compile even if the program contains errors due to its dynamic nature and would result in the unsuccessful execution of the script.
 On the flip side, Java has JIT compiler, which shows errors at compile time only saving the user’s extra effort of recognizing errors at an early stage of development.

-Debugging: Java is statically typed which data types of variables should be declared before using them, while Python does not.
+Debugging: Java is statically typed in which data types of variables should be declared before using them, while Python does not.
 Python is more flexible and can save you time and space when running scripts.
 However, it can cause issues at runtime.

 Performance: Choosing a language narrows down to what we are trying to achieve with the code.
 Performance is not always the parameter, but it is always a basic metric to decide the capability of any technology.
 Code optimization and virtual machine execution make Java more efficient when it comes to performance speed.

 Changing Old Systems: Python is more effective than java when it comes to adapting legacy systems.
 The existing system can be changed easily using python language due to its embeddable capabilities.
-Hence, one need not to fully rewrite and revamp the system like it needs to be done for Java.
+Hence, one needs not to fully rewrite and revamp the system like it needs to be done for Java.

 As far as choosing one language is concerned, both have their pros and cons.
 Automation with java is more predictable and reliable due to the language’s static type system, which makes automated refactored.